ipverse/asn-ip/README.md

 ## Update nodes

-- 2023-9-3: The morons at McAfee decided to insert an entire PEM certificate in the description field.
+- 2023-9-3: The airheads at McAfee decided to insert an entire PEM certificate in the description field.
 Description now is trimmed to a reasonable size.

 ## Use cases
 - Firewalling, e.g. to ban all IP addresses from that notorious, Spam-friendly network provider